cheremin/link-imbalance-metastable-issue-simulation/readme.md

 statistical data gathered for `Resource`s

-Simulation primitives are in `MultiFibersMRUPoolSimulation`, and different scenarios are grouped in tests, e.g. `MultiFibersMRUPoolSimulationSandbox`.
+Simulation primitives are in `MultiFibersMRUPoolSimulation`, and different scenarios are grouped in tests, e.g. `MultiFibersMRUPoolSimulationScenarios`.
 These tests are probabilistic by nature, i.e. success/failure is usually not guaranteed, but happens with high enough probability, e.g. >90%.
 Many tests are used `RepeatedTest` annotation to give a sense of success/failure odds explicitly.